Herman, Morton, The Architecture of Victorian Sydney, 1964

 Containing a selection of essays on a variety of themes associated

-roots to present day.
-The aim of this book is to allow the reader
+to present day.
+The aim of this book is to allow the reader to

-to sample some of the issues associated with designing for the
+sample some of the issues associated with designing for the serial

-serial production of objects and architecture.
-Featuring essays
+production of objects and architecture.
+Featuring essays from Grant

 Recent medium-density group housing in Australia.
 RAIA, Australia,